Senforsce/orch8rion/_docs/content/docs/troubleshooting.md

 ## Internal Tracing

-Orchestrion itself is built using the Datadog Tracing library for Go.
+Orch8rion itself is built using the Datadog Tracing library for Go.
 This means that it can be configured to emit traces that can be collected by a Datadog Agent and sent to a Datadog backend for analysis.

 If you have performances concerns.
-Using the environment variable `ORCHESTRION_TRACE=true` and running alongside a Datadog Agent will make multiple services that belong to the different components of Orchestrion appear in the Datadog APM UI.
+Using the environment variable `ORCHESTRION_TRACE=true` and running alongside a Datadog Agent will make multiple services that belong to the different components of Orch8rion appear in the Datadog APM UI.

 {{<callout emoji="⚠️">}}
-This data is hard to interpret without a good understanding of the internals of Orchestrion and the Go toolchain.
+This data is hard to interpret without a good understanding of the internals of Orch8rion and the Go toolchain.
 Please make sure to engage with Datadog support if you need help interpreting this data.
 {{</callout>}}